TEG = thromboelastography

 Both TEG and ROTEM are methods of measuring coagulation and fibrinolysis.
 In TEG, the “cup” of the machine rotates, whereas in ROTEM, it is the sensor shaft that rotates.

-In thromboelastography, blood is rotate by 4`45″ 6x per minute to simulate sluggish blood flobe.
+In thromboelastography, blood is rotated by 4`45″ 6x per minute to simulate sluggish blood flobe.
 A wire probe is then used to measure the speed of coagulation and extent of fibrinolysis.

 Thromboelastography measures 4 parameters of blood coagulation (reaction time, K value, alpha angle and maximum amplitude) and 2 parameters of clot lysis (estimated percentage of lysis and percent clot lysed after 30 minutes).
 Two other values are calculated based on a proprietary formula from the company who created the machine (coagulation index).